How to Stop Mac from Sleeping | Adjust Sleep Settings - Qiling

 select display advanced settings

 Step 5.
-You need to toggle on the switch adjacent to "Prevent Automatic sleeping on Power Adapter when the display is off" in the "Battery & Energy" section.
+To prevent your laptop from automatically sleeping when it's plugged into a power adapter and the display is off, you need to toggle on the switch adjacent to "Prevent Automatic sleeping on Power Adapter when the display is off" in the "Battery & Energy" section.

 Step 6.
 Select "Done".